FEIHONGQIAN/cs222p/project4_report.md

 No.

 ##### Other implementation details:
+For RM part, we modify the insertTuple, deleteTuple, updateTuple by add insertEntries, deleteEntries and updateEntries functions respectively.
+In insertEntries function called by insertTuple function, we simply open the index file and add the retrieved entry(key, RID) into it.
+In deleteEntries function called by deleteTuple function, we open the index file(if it exists) and delete the given entry(key, RID).
+In updateEntries function called by updateTuple function, we first open the index file, then delete the old entry and finally add the new entry into the index file.
 ## 6. Other (optional)

 ##### Freely use this section to tell us about things that are related to the project 4, but not related to the other sections (optional)